egladman/hhkb-usb-cover/README.md

 # HHKB USB cover

 This is my first attempt at modeling a cover for each of the unused ports on the Happy Hacking Keyboard with Hasu's controller.

+*I have yet to print this, so don't expect perfection*